 Archive for July 21, 2016

-Uganda reduces border visa fees from $100 to $50, effective from 22 July 2016
+Uganda reduces border visa fee from $100 to $50, from July 22nd

 July 21, 2016 (SSB) — During the Kigali Summit; South Sudan was the topic agenda.
 The African leaders agreed that they will solve their own problems, without the intervention of other nations from outside Africa.
 But Ban Kimoon was at the back scene, with his mouth, probably stuffed with Dollars, engaging, possibly bribing regional leaders to urging them, to support a regional intervention into South Sudanese internal affairs.